 Required to meet one of the following:

-Graduate of an accredited (CAAHEP) School of Diagnostic Sonography or graduate of an accredited Allied Health program with an additional requirement of 12 months of full time Diagnostic Medical Sonography instruction or
+AS degree and graduate of an accredited Allied Health program with an additional requirement of 12 months of full time Diagnostic Medical Sonography instruction.,

 Demonstrated technical skills to meet entry level standards of routine echocardiography.

-Proficient in routine echo imaging techniques, above average knowledge of computer / Pacs applications, good organizational and communication/customer service skills.
+Proficient in routine ultrasound imaging techniques, above average knowledge of computer / PAC applications, good organizational and communication/customer service skills.

 Must meet the performance expectations as defined in the Sonographer 1 position description.
 Performance and competency will be assessed continually and reviewed annually by supervisor/manager.
 Any areas that are determined to be unsatisfactory will require additional training and re-evaluation within 90 days.